NicolasKheirallah/hanterill/README.md

 5. **Launch Hanterill**: Open the desktop app.
 It will automatically detect your active Ethernet interface, negotiate DoIP routing activation on Port 13400, and show **Connected (DoIP)**.

 > [!TIP]
-> **No car available?** Hanterill includes **Deterministic Simulation Targets** built into the connection page.
-You can launch full simulated vehicle sessions (Baseline Healthy, Fault-Injected DTC Target, or Quiescent Sleep Drain) to explore every screen offline.
+> **No car available?** Open a simulated vehicle from the Connection screen to explore the app.
+Simulated readings are labeled and kept separate from real scans.

 ---

 ## Installation & Getting Started

 ### Pre-Built Desktop Application
-Download the latest release for your operating system from the [Releases](https://github.com/NicolasKheirallah/hanterill/releases) page.
+Choose the current installer for your operating system on the website's Download page.
+The [installation guide](src/content/docs/installation.mdx) explains which file to choose and how to open the app.

 > [!NOTE]
-> Building from source is not a supported installation path yet.
-The source is published so it can be read, audited and verified against what the shipped app claims; packaged releases are the supported way to run Hanterill.
+> Packaged releases are the supported way to install and run Hanterill on macOS, Windows, and Linux.

 ---

 ## User Interface & Theming

-Hanterill's interface is deliberately plain: a Scandinavian-adjacent technical style, precise and low on visual clutter.

-- **Neutral Reference**: Clean monochrome slate.
-Hairline rules, square corners, a single restrained accent, Archivo-class system typography.
-- **Anti-AI Design**: No consumer emojis.
-16 custom stroke-based SVG icons and a compact 48px titlebar.
-- **Themes & Density**: Dark, light and high-contrast schemes with verified contrast ratios, plus a comfortable/compact density choice.
+You can adjust the interface to suit the task and the lighting around you.

+- **Audience Modes**: Switch between **Owner**, **Technician**, and **Engineer** views depending on how much protocol detail you want on screen.
+- **Eight Built-In Themes**: Choose from Neutral Light, Neutral Dark, **Protokoll Light** (warm paper high-contrast workshop theme), **Protokoll Dark** (carbon and amber night workshop theme), Polestar Light, Polestar Dark, Nord, and High Contrast, plus a comfortable or compact density toggle.
-- **Languages**: Interface localized to English, Swedish, Norwegian (Bokmål), Danish, Finnish and Icelandic.
+- **Languages**: Interface localized to English, Swedish, Norwegian (Bokmål), Danish, Finnish, Icelandic, German and Simplified Chinese.
 - **Accessibility**: WCAG 2.1 AA held by automated regression tests on every state primitive.
 - **Keyboard Shortcuts**:
   - `⌘K` / `Ctrl+K`: Global Command Palette.